50th Air Refueling Squadron: Tactical Air Command

 Reactivated as part of Tactical Air Command (TAC) in 1949 with Fairchild C-82 Packets and various gliders as an assault squadron.
 Deployed to Japan for combat operations in 1950 for the Korean War.
 Furnished airlift between Japan and Korea and airdropped paratroops and supplies at Sukchon/Sunchon and Munsan-ni.
 Moved to the Philippines in 1954 after the armistice and was inactivated.

 Reactivated in 1957 by TAC as one of the first Lockheed C-130 Hercules squadrons when the aircraft came into operational service.
-The squadron has been involved in major engagements around the world to include the Korean War, Vietnam War, Persian Gulf War, and the current Operation Iraqi Freedom and Operation Enduring Freedom.
+The squadron has been involved in major engagements around the world to include the Korean War, Vietnam War, Persian Gulf War, Kosovo War, Operation Enduring Freedom, Iraq War, and the War in Afghanistan (2001–2021).

 The 50th is also known for humanitarian relief.
 During the 2004 Asian tsunami crisis, the 50th sent several crews and tons of food rations to Thailand to help those in need.
 Following the horrors of Hurricane Katrina, 50th aircrews helped relocate survivors from the New Orleans, Louisiana and Biloxi, Mississippi areas to Little Rock, Arkansas.
 Humanitarian missions were flown in and out of Haiti following a major earthquake in December 2010.

 In 2012, elements of the 50th celebrated 70 years of history with members deployed to the 774th Expeditionary Airlift Squadron in Afghanistan.

-The squadron was inactivated on 1 April 2016 as part of the 19th Airlift Wings transition to the Lockheed C-130J Super Hercules.
+The squadron was inactivated on 1 April 2016 as part of the 19th Airlift Wing transition to the Lockheed C-130J Super Hercules.

-Air refueling mission
+Air Refueling mission

 A ceremony marking the reactivation of the squadron was held at MacDill Air Force Base, Florida on 2 October 2017.
-The squadron was redesignated the 50th Air Refueling Squadron, and will fly the Boeing KC-135R Stratotanker as part of the 6th Air Refueling Wing.
+The squadron was redesignated the 50th Air Refueling Squadron, and now flies the Boeing KC-135R Stratotanker as part of the 6th Air Refueling Wing.